 A fully restarting could clean up all temporary processes and make your iPad Pro run faster.
 And the process to restart your iPad Pro is pretty easy: just hold on Sleep button and slide to power off your iPad.
 After a while, turn on your iPad by pressing again the Sleep button.

-Sometimes when your iPad Pro crashes and freezes, you may need a forth restart, hold on both Home and Sleep buttons at the same time for at least 10 seconds until the screen goes black and the Apple logo appears.
+Sometimes when your iPad Pro crashes and freezes, you may need a fourth restart, hold on both Home and Sleep buttons at the same time for at least 10 seconds until the screen goes black and the Apple logo appears.
 Normally, you will find your iPad Pro goes well after a forth restarting.

 To erase all data and settings, go to Settings > General > Reset > Erase All Content and Settings.
 After erasing, you can set up your iPad Pro by restoring from iTunes or iCloud backup.
 Of course, you can set up as a new iPad Pro without restoring.